superseriousbusiness/gotosocial/docs/admin/cli.md

 gotosocial admin import --path example.json --config-path config.yaml
 ```

-### gotosocial admin media list-local
+### gotosocial admin media list attachment local

-This command can be used to list local media.
-Local media is media that belongs to posts by users with an account on the instance.
+This command can be used to list local attachment.
+Local attachement is attachment that belongs to posts by users with an account on the instance.

 The output will be a list of files.
 The list can be used to drive your backups.

-### gotosocial admin media list-remote
+### gotosocial admin media list attachment remote

-This is the corollary to list-local, but instead lists media from remote instances.
-Remote media belongs to other instances, but was attached to a post we received over federation and have potentially cached locally.
+This is the corollary to list attachment local, but instead lists attachment from remote instances.
+Remote attachment belongs to other instances, but was attached to a post we received over federation and have potentially cached locally.

 The output will be a list of URLs to retrieve the original content from.
+GoToSocial automatically retrieves remote attachment when it needs it, so you should never need to do so yourself.

+### gotosocial admin media list emojis local

+This command can be used to list local emojis.
+Local emojis are emojis that are configured on this instance.

+The output will be a list of files.
+The list can be used to drive your backups.

+### gotosocial admin media list emojis remote

+This is the corollary to list emojis local, but instead lists emojis from remote instances.
+Remote emojis are configured on other instances, but was used in a post we received over federation and have potentially cached locally.

-GoToSocial automatically retrieves remote media when it needs it, so you should never need to do so yourself.
+The output will be a list of URLs to retrieve the original content from.
+GoToSocial automatically retrieves remote emojis when it needs it, so you should never need to do so yourself.

 ### gotosocial admin media prune orphaned